apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 200: The check has answered with a Healthy status.
+ - 200: The check has answered with a Healthy or Degraded status.
  - 404: A component with the given name was not found.
- - 500: The check has anwered with a Unhealthy or Degraded status.
+ - 503: The check has anwered with a Unhealthy status.

 ### List all health checks